The Most Practical 10 FAQs of Martindale Abrasion and Pilling Tester

 1. The Pilling Verdict:

 Once the programmed cycles are complete, the fabric sample undergoes a meticulous examination for signs of pilling, fuzzing, and matting.
-ISO 12945-2 provides a standardized visual assessment method, often using a five-point scale.
+ISO 12945-2 test method provides a standardized visual assessment method, often using a five-point scale.
 Higher grades indicate less pilling and superior resistance to these unwanted surface changes.

-By analyzing the pilling grade and the number of cycles endured before reaching a set level of surface alteration, the ISO 12945-2 test provides valuable insights into the fabric’s performance.
+By analyzing the pilling grade and the number of cycles endured before reaching a set level of surface alteration, the ISO 12945-2 test method provides valuable insights into the fabric’s performance.

 8. The Evaluation of Martindale Test Results?

-After the fabric sample endures its pre-programmed rubbing cycles in the Martindale Tester, the real work begins – interpreting the results.
+After the fabric sample endures its pre-programmed rubbing cycles in the Martindale Pilling Tester, the real work begins – interpreting the results.
 These results provide valuable insights into the fabric’s durability and resistance to wear and tear.
 However, understanding how to evaluate these results and what constitutes a “good” score can be a bit puzzling.
 Here’s a breakdown to help you decipher the code:

 The Power of Numbers: Cycles Endured Before Wear or Pilling

-The core outcome of a Martindale Test is the number of cycles the fabric sample withstands before reaching a pre-defined level of wear or pilling.
+The core outcome of a Martindale rub test is the number of cycles the fabric sample withstands before reaching a pre-defined level of wear or pilling.
 Higher cycle counts indicate superior durability.
 For instance, a fabric that endures 50,000 cycles in an abrasion test might be considered highly durable for upholstery fabric, while a delicate silk scarf might only need to reach a few thousand cycles to meet expectations.

 There isn’t a universal “good” score applicable to all fabrics.
 The acceptable cycle count depends on the intended use of the fabric.
 Here’s a general guideline: